Setting up

 Probably a few less in practice

 With a decent amount of effort you can certainly get close to the maximum in practice, when creating a solo battle or one with a small squad of Marines.
 However, you can easily lose a few enemies from friendly fire when trying to tempt them through the underpass.
 That's partly down to how idiotic the Covenant are feeling today, but you can minimize losses by being thoughtful and patient.
-I've got everyone through ok on Heroic at least once.
+I've got everyone through ok on Heroic at least once, and on Normal I've lost as few as two minor enemies there.

 Free-roamers and territorials